-- If you think you might have technical problems this term since we’re still fully online, add that here, too.
-That will help both of us.
+- If you think you might have technical issues being fully online this term, add that here.
+That will help us both!

 - Then tell us a little about yourself: major, where you came from if you’d like to tell us, that kind of thing.